sigmaboy/nopaystation_scripts/README.md

 # nopaystation\_scripts

-A linux shell script collection which downloads nopaystation PS Vita stuff.
+A shell script collection which downloads nopaystation PS Vita stuff.
-There are five scripts.
+There are several scripts.
 One to download all \*.tsv files of NoPayStation.
-The other four are for downloading games, updates or all DLC of a PS Vita game.
+The other are for downloading games, updates or all DLC of a PS Vita game, PSM or PSP games.

 Be sure to checkout out the [t7z branch](https://github.com/sigmaboy/nopaystation_scripts/tree/t7z) to create reproducable archives and to download a whole region at once

+## Supported Operating Systems
+* GNU/Linux
+* FreeBSD
+* Windows 10 with WSL should also work but it's untested

 ## Requirements
 * a working internet connection